my3ngd/bottom-up-artificial-intelligence/project1/Project_detail.md

 Therefore, we will use the "activate function" to change the problem nonlinearly.
 Mainly used are sigmoid, ReLU, tanh, etc.

-In this project, you will implement forward propagation of artificial neural networks by referring to the figure below.
+In this project, you will implement forward propagation of artificial neural networks.

-{figure}

 ---